Have you ever thought “why coffee is so much popular”? Maybe the major reasons are its instant freshness and the variety in taste.

 By now, you have already got the process.
 Just add hot water and mix the soluble coffee.
 Stir it for a while.
 Done!

 Filter coffee is basically an Indian-originated variety of coffee.
-In recent years, the western countries are adopting the process for making a soft and sweet coffee.
+In recent years, western countries are adopting the process for making a soft and sweet coffee.

 The process is quite simple.
 First, the beans are ground perfectly.
 Then, the hot water is added using a special metal filter.